amatas/gpii-ci-service/README.md

 ### How to Avoid Triggering a Job

-If you would like to avoid triggering a job please type the following text in your PR comment:
+If you would like to avoid triggering a job please include the following text in your PR comment:

 ```
 [skip ci]